langchain-ai/langgraph-studio/README.md

 Once you have successfully authenticated, you can choose the LangGraph application folder to use — you can either drag and drop or manually select it in the file picker.
 If you are using the example project, the folder would be `langgraph-example`.

-!!! note Note
+> [!IMPORTANT]
-    The application directory you select needs to contain correctly configured `langgraph.json` file.
+> The application directory you select needs to contain correctly configured `langgraph.json` file.
 See more information on how to configure it [here](https://langchain-ai.github.io/langgraph/cloud/reference/cli/#configuration-file) and how to set up a LangGraph app [here](https://langchain-ai.github.io/langgraph/cloud/deployment/setup/).

 ![Select Project Screen](./img/select_project_screen.png)